edilson258/rusvm/README.md

 # Java Class File Parser in Rust

-This Rust project, `rusvm` (short for Rust Java Class File Parser), is a Java class file parser capable of extracting information about classes, methods, attributes, and more from Java bytecode files (.class).
+This Rust project, `rusvm` is a Java class file parser capable of extracting information about classes, methods, attributes, and more from Java bytecode files (.class).
 It aims to provide a comprehensive tool for analyzing Java class files in Rust.

 ## Features